Efficient Compilation for Shuttling Trapped-Ion Machines via the Position Graph Architectural Abstraction: Position Graph Compilation

-We use $d(p) = \min_{T_{i} \in \mathbf{T}}d_{T_{i}}(p)$ to denote the distance from position $p$ to the nearest trap.
-The distance from position $p$ to trap $T_i$, $d_{T_i}(p)$, is defined as follows: if trap $T_i$ has free space then $d_{T_i}(p) = \min_{space \in T_i}{(D[p][space])}$; otherwise, $d_{T_i}(p) = \infty$.
+We use $d(p) = \min_{T_{i} \in \mathbf{T}}d_{T_{i}}(p)$ to denote the distance from position $p$ to the nearest executable zone (trap).
+The distance from position $p$ to zone $T_i$, $d_{T_i}(p)$, is defined as follows: if zone $T_i$ has free space then $d_{T_i}(p) = \min_{space \in T_i}{(D[p][space])}$; otherwise, $d_{T_i}(p) = \infty$.
 This formulation does not just inform how the next move contributes to gate execution but also implies the state of the system.
-For example, when all traps are crowded and some ions need to move to another trap, the split operation to move an ion from the trap gives the best cost.
+For example, in the QCCD-based TI case, when all traps are crowded, and some ions need to move to another trap, the split operation to move an ion from the trap gives the best cost.

 where $W_{E}$ is the adjustable weight for the extended set and $\Phi(q_{i})$ denotes position of qubit $q_i$ in block $B$ on $G_{p}$.